torchsynth/torchsynth/docs/source/getting-started/quickstart.md

 ## Which way to synth1B1-312-6?

 In this simple example, we use Voice to generate the 312th batch of synth1B1.
-We then select sample 6 from this batch, and save it to a WAV file.
+This batch comprises audio, parameters, and whether the instances are training examples.
+We then select sample 6 from the audio batch, and save it to a WAV file.

 You will need to `pip install torchaudio` in order to save the WAV file.
 Alternately, you could modify the code slightly and use